PicoJr/2018-hashcode-MetaModHell/README.md

 * priority to cars able to start on time (granting bonus points)
 * priority to car closer to ride start

+Flow

+* number of departures within radius of arrival

 ## Our Team & Qualification Round Score